malek-jellali/deploy-cloud-native-app-on-aws/README.md

-Sure, let's add some emojis to make the README more visually appealing:

 🚀 Cloud Native Monitoring App Deployment 📊 Introduction
 This project aims to deploy a cloud-native monitoring application using Kubernetes on AWS.
 The objective is to provide real-time insights into the health, performance, and availability of services and infrastructure components within a cloud environment.